mikeekeghe/expense-tracker/README.md

 </div>
 <H2>Summary of Instalation and set up</H2></H2>
-<div>    Assuming that you have Node 12 LTS or greater installed, you can use
+   Assuming that you have Node 12 LTS or greater installed, you can use

     npm to install the Expo CLI command-line utility: